tnordquist/my-fun-run-client/docs/index.md

  routes while utilizing themed race mode options to simulate real life theme runs.
 This ultra-immersive running game will get any user motivated to get running and achieve their goals.

- Users will be able to track and save their distance, time and pace.
+ Users will be able to track their distance, time and pace for each run.
 Users will be able to start and end their runs at any time.
-They will be able to choose from one of the available themes where audio and visuals will occur through their run to encourage and engage the user.
-Users can view visuals and hear audio prompts during their runs.
-If a user does not want to utilize a theme they can opt for a timed run option.
+They will be able to choose from one of the available themes where audio and visuals will occur through their run to encourage and engage them while simulating the experience of a live themed run.
+Users can view visuals and hear audio prompts during their runs as a part of this experience.
+If a user does not want to utilize a theme they can opt for a simple timed run option.
 Stats from runs can be stored for viewing later.

 ## Design documentation